wwarthen/RomWBW/Source/Doc/Applications.md

 | ROM-based           |No |
 | Disk-based          |Yes|

-If your RomWBW system has a sound card based on either an AY-3-8190 or YM2149F sound chip, you can use the `TUNE` application to play PT or MYM sound files.
+If your RomWBW system has a sound card based on either an AY-3-8910 or YM2149F sound chip, you can use the `TUNE` application to play PT or MYM sound files.
+In addition to single-file playback, `TUNE` supports interactive playlist mode for directory-wide playback and navigation.

 Note: TUNE will detect an AY-3-8910/YM2149 Sound Module regardless of whether support for it is included in the RomWBW HBIOS configuration